arxanas/blog/_posts/2018-09-12-getting-a-job-in-pl.md

 I seriously looked at Microsoft and Google, both of which have top-notch programming language teams.
-While I was interviewing at Microsoft, I asked a hiring manager if it would be a problem for someone with only a Bachelor's degree would be able to to get into programming languages.
+While I was interviewing at Microsoft, I asked a hiring manager if it would be a problem for someone with only a Bachelor's degree to get into programming languages.
 He reassured me that programming language teams needed entry-level developers just like most other teams, and that, indeed, PhD hires oftentimes just wanted to continue their PhD work, which only aligned with the company's business needs perhaps three months